lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 While taking a look at those 3 mockups, we can start looking at some details that will help us make decisions on how to structure our Ember.js code:

-* The application has 3 differents types of URLs, which will guide how we implement our routes
+* The application has 3 different types of URLs, which will guide how we implement our routes
 * The page layout
 * The displayed content ( we manipulate posts )